Real Stupidity beats Artificial Intelligence every time.

 - Get insight as to where the mistake might be otherwise

 For the sake of both my own growth as well as academic honesty, I endeavor to always include a phrase similar to “You are not to do the work for me, help me figure out what I’m missing to solve this problem”.
+This LLM instruction document from Stanford about code assignments felt similar to the approach I try to take in my own personal academics.

 Additional thoughts